 To get a perfect shot of espresso, start with freshly grounded espresso beans.
 The main factor in grinding is the size and fineness of making espresso.

 Most of the espresso grinders allow adjusting the size settings until we get the best preferences and bean variety.

 We can also use a simple coffee grinder that is hand-operated, resulting in low quality and inconsistent espresso.
 Here you can find both the methods that help you grind the espresso beans to make the best espresso.

 Grind Espresso Beans using Burr Grinder

 - Any grinder that comes along with an espresso machine or sometimes attached to it is a burr grinder.
 We can also buy the burr grinder separately, but it costs some hundred dollars.

 - These Burr grinders will grind each bean precisely using small spinning discs that make a more consistent grind.
 Low-speed burr grinders will less likely burn the beans when grinding but are more costly than high-speed grinders.

 - We can grind many beans at a time; it has enough space to fit.
 But do not ground and keep the beans; it loses their freshness.
 Place the beans in the grinder to grind accordingly; typically, one tablespoon is enough for one cup.

 - We must select the grind size as fine or superfine with the settings in the burr grinder.
 Some of the grinders have a numerical scale instead.
 The settings will change according to the beans model.

-- After the grinding process completes, test the grounds by taking a small pinch and observe.
+- After the grinding process completes, test the grounds by taking a small pinch and observing.
 If the coffee fails to clump together and falls separately, it needs more grinding.

 Grind Espresso Beans using a Hand Grinder

 - Identify the grinder with spinning blades; most of the hand grinders will have a detachable plastic lid.
 So make sure to press the lid before turning on the grinder.

 - Now place the beans in the grinder; some of the grinders will have a small room to grind.